 Why heritage and tourism?

-According to the World Tourism Organization, in 2017, “[…] international tourist arrivals grew by a remarkable 7% in 2017 to reach a total of 1,322 billion.
-This strong momentum is expected to continue in 2018 at a rate of 4%-5%.”.
+According to the World Tourism Organization, in 2017, “[…] international tourist arrivals grew by a remarkable 7% in 2017 to reach a total of 1,322 billion”.
+This number is expected to increase to 1.8 billion by 2030.
 Indeed, tourism is a major economic activity for several cities inscribed on the World Heritage List.
 However, the massive arrival of visitors in a city sometimes has negative outcomes on its heritage resources and on the local communities that experience the influx on a daily basis.

 To mitigate these problems, a more durable form of tourism must emerge and take account of the economic, social and environmental needs of places where tourism is prevalent.
 More particularly, the OWHC is interested in projects and means to allow world heritage cities to welcome visitors from around the world and safeguard their heritage and the well-being of their communities.